Family boat repair and fabrication shop

 “I didn’t think that we would ever have a welder of its size with the power that it has available,” Darryll says.
 “The portability is amazing.
 We can take it anywhere we want.”

-The machine features Auto-Line™ power management technology, which allows Out Back to hookup to either single-phase or three-phase electrical input from 208 to 575 volts with no manual linking, which adds convenience for jobs that aren’t welded in the Out Back shop.
+The machine also features Auto-Line™ power management technology, which allows Out Back to hookup to either single-phase or three-phase electrical input from 208 to 575 volts with no manual linking.

-“I can plug into somebody’s dryer plugin and be welding on their pontoon in their yard, so that helps me a lot,” Darryll says.
+“I can plug into somebody’s dryer plugin and be welding on their pontoon in their yard, so that helps me a lot."

-That also provides cost savings for Out Back by eliminating the need to power the machine off of a welder/generator that requires fuel.
+That saves money by eliminating the need to power the machine off of a welder/generator that requires fuel.

 “We can run it off whatever power that’s available, and it doesn’t use that much electricity because of the inverter technology,” Garry says.
 “So your electric bill is actually substantially less for your arc time.”